lyarenei/jellyfin-plugin-listenbrainz/README.md

 (from [listenbrainz.org](https://listenbrainz.org) (modified))

+# Installation

+The plugin can be installed either via repository or [manually](#manual-installation)

-# Repo Install
+## Repo Install

 Jellyfin 10.6.0 introduces 3rd party plugin repositories (see: [announcement](https://jellyfin.org/posts/plugin-updates/)), configure the following to follow stable builds for this plugin

-- Repo name: Listenbrainz (can be anything)
+- Repo name: Listenbrainz (or whatever, can be anything)
 - Repo URL: `https://raw.githubusercontent.com/lyarenei/jellyfin-plugin-listenbrainz/master/manifest.json`

+After you add the repository, you should be able to see a Listenbrainz plugin in the catalog.
+Install your preferred version and restart the server as asked.

 # Build